HACKATHON COMPLETED

 02

-Top teams will be awarded cash prizes and recognized for their contributions to biomedical AI research.
+Top teams were awarded cash prizes and recognized for their contributions to biomedical AI research.

 1st Place $1,000